abdulazizm41/simple-kms-app/README.md

 ```

 ## Usage (Advanced)
 The scripts for encryption and decryption are provided in the `scripts` directory, named `encrypt.sh` and `decrypt.sh` respectively.
 By default, it points to the ip `127.0.0.1` and port `8000`.
 Sample data is also provided in the `samples` directory.
-The `key.bin` file is a sample encryption key from the TDE feature on the EnterpriseDB platform database.
+The `key.bin` file is a sample of encryption key in plain form, utilized by the TDE feature on the EnterpriseDB platform database.

 #### Encrypt
 ```bash